 IN 2000, THE SÃO PAULO TOWER PROJECT, WHICH WOULD HAVE become the largest building in the world, was put forward by the onetime Beatles guru Yogi Maharishi, in partnership with Mário Garnero, the Brazilian businessman and developer.
 Amid protests from journalists, urban planners, and architects against the building, the Municipality of São Paulo did everything so that the colossus could be built-it welcomed the guru with open arms, rewrote laws, and ignored critics.
 However, due to a lack of funding, the project did not go forward.
-The "Absolute Skyscraper," or "Condomínio Absoluto," is a magical realist epic that narrates the unfolding of the construction.
+The "Ultimate Skyscraper," or "Condomínio Absoluto," is a magical realist epic that narrates the unfolding of the construction.

-1. The guru Yogi Maharishi, known as "the great wise man and scientist of the conscience," had the idea for the largest building in the world, the Maharishi São Paulo Tower.
-The building was intended to be an elegy to Vedic science and Hindu teachings; it was meant to incorporate elements of Vedic architecture and have a total constructed area 85 times larger than the then-largest building in the world.
+I. The guru Yogi Maharishi, known as "the great wise man and scientist of the conscience," had the idea for the largest building in the world, the Maharishi São Paulo Tower.
+The building was intended to be an elegy to Vedic science and Hindu teachings; it was meant to incorporate elements of Vedic architecture and have a total constructed area 85 TIMES LARGER than the then-largest building in the world.

 II.
-Of all of the construction phases, the longest involved laying the foundations: it lasted five years!
-The foundations reached a depth of 80 meters below the level of 300 meters, the average level of the area along the shore of the Tamanduateí River.
-Built in a 60-city-block area over roughly 750,000 square meters (8,073,000 square feet), the pilings required the removal of mountains and mountains of earth that were taken to a huge landfill over a park that was supposed to be a part of the development.
-Beyond the 50-hectare park, other advertised amenities included two museums, 16 shopping malls, four convention centers, five hotels, seven spas, and ten million square feet of constructed area distributed among 22,230 offices, 3,400 shops, 65,500 apartments, and everything else that a city contains.
+Of all of the construction phases, the longest involved laying the foundations: it lasted 5 YEARS!
+The foundations reached a depth of 80 METERS BELOW the level of 300 meters, the average level of the area along the shore of the Tamanduateí River.
+Built in a 60-CITY-BLOCK AREA over roughly 750,000 \$QUARE METERS (8,073,000) SQUARE FEET), the pilings required the removal of mountains and mountains of earth that were taken to a huge landfill over a park that was supposed to be a part of the development.
+Beyond the 50-HECTARE PARK, other advertised amenities included TWO MUSEUMS, SIXTEEN SHOPPING MALLS, FOUR CONVENTION CENTERS, FIVE HOTELS, SEVEN SPAS, and 10 MILLION SQUARE FEET OF CONSTRUCTED AREA distributed among 22,230 contains.

+OFFICES, 3,400 SHOPS, 65,500 APARTMENTS, and everything else that a city

-111. The Tower would in fact be four towers: one at each corner of a square.
-The space in between would be reserved for public spaces between each of 108 floors.
+III.
+The Tower would in fact be FOUR TOWERS: one at each corner of a square.
+The space in between would be reserved for public spaces between each of 108 FLOORS.
 This pyramid trunk shape, typical of Hindu architecture, would bring to São Paulo the power inherent to the divine forces capable of putting an end to human afflictions such as fighting, avarice, envy, and greed.